EngineGu/EngineGu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: MPhil student at <a href='https://www.civil.hku.hk/index.html'>the University of Hong Kong</a>
+subtitle: MPhil student at the <a href='https://www.civil.hku.hk/index.html'>University of Hong Kong</a>

 profile:
   align: right